-Your new book recounts the life of Henry VIII’s third wife, Jane Seymour.
+Your book Jane Seymour: The Haunted Queen recounts the life of Henry VIII‘s third wife.
 What makes her such an interesting character study?

 I did a forensic analysis of the sources in order to try and decipher her character, and it’s that analysis that underpins the novel.